 OK, so this is the most fun part.
 This is when you get to play to be an alchemist or a scientist/chemist!
 In order to extract the color from the avocado skins and pits follow the steps below:

-- Fill a big pot with water and the avocado skins and pits
+- Fill a big pot with water and the avocado pits and skins.

 - Bring to a simmer.
 Keep simmering for 1 hour.

 - Turn the heat off and let it cool naturally.
 You can leave cooling overnight.

 - Strain and use as dyeing liquid.

 - Remember that we are using 200% WOF (weight of fabric) So I am using around 700 grs of a mix of avocado skins and pits.

 PRO TIP: It’s always better to soak your onion skins overnight before you start the simmering process.
 This will help start the dye extraction and will give you a better result!

 Step 4: Hot Dyeing Method

 Slowly raise temperature to a simmer.
 Simmer for 1 hour.
 Remove from the dye bath.
 Rinse fiber in lukewarm water.
 Make sure the water runs clear of dye.
 Hang it to dry away from sunlight.

 PRO tip: If you are only dyeing yarn you can just leave it in the dye bath alone, however if you are dyeing fabric you must stir all the time to avoid streaky results.
 The longer you leave the natural fiber the deeper the color will be.